 2-1.
-System Summary
+System summary

 The structure of the system is shown in Fig. 1a, and a schematic view is shown in Fig. 1b.
 This system consists of a microscope with an automatic x-y stage, a piezo stage, a feedback stage controller to control the x-y stage, a piezo stage controller, a haptic device for transmitting force feedback (Fig. 2), a cantilever (Fig. 3), and a PC via which the user can control and operate these components.
 The sample was fixed on the x-y stage by an injector (Fig. 4) and a holding pipette (Fig. 5).
-When the cantilever, which was fixed to the piezo stage, touched the sample, the operator could feel a force as if he had touched the sample using the haptic device.
+When the cantilever, which was fixed to the piezo stage, touched the sample, the operator could maintain the cantilever's position by obtaining the value of the reaction force through the interface.
 The resolution of the piezo stage is 1 nm.
-Table 1 gives the specifications of the holding pipette.
+Table 1 gives the specifications of the injector, and Table 2 gives the specifications of the holding pipette.